tdtin95/smartchoice/README.md

 A HashMap database structure as **REDIS** seems to meet our requirement.

 In high traffic situation, their may be thousands calls  from **product-service** to **product-adapter-service** to search different products.
 In order to handle huge traffic we can use the **Kafka** , the **product-adapter-service** will be a producer that whenever it successfully get information of a product from 3rd parties, it will send that information to message queue.
-The **product-service** as the consumer will receive the information from queue and update to cache system(Redis), when we have high traffic, we can scale up to multiple instance that in the same message group, so that if at least one instance get the information from queue and update to cache, than other instances do not need to call **product-adapter-service**,than we can save a lost of money.
+The **product-service** as a consumer will receive the information from queue and update to cache system(Redis), when we have high traffic, we can scale up to multiple instances that in the same message group, so that if at least one instance is able to get the information from queue and update to cache, then other instances do not need to call **product-adapter-service**, a lost of money will be saved.
 It also ensures that if the **product-service** is down, the information of product will not be lost since it is kept in the queue.
 // Picture
 ### Data model
 Product will contains the product name, current price, the discount rate, promotion